Sir Samuel Kelly: Legacy

-In 1950, a lifeboat was named after Sir Samuel Kelly, and operated for 29 years worth of service under the RNLI's fleet.
-The Sir Samuel Kelly lifeboat was a part of the Ulster Folk and Transport Museum.
-It was in a state of despair, and after being contacted by former and then-current lifeboat crew from Donaghadee to restore it, which they would agree to.
-It was brought back to Donaghadee Marina Car Park and is now a tourist attraction In 2016, the Donaghadee Heritage Preservation Company was formed, and in 2024, funds were used to grow their expedition and continue to restore the interior of the Sir Samuel Kelly Lifeboat.
-The DHPC would set up a souvenir shop with Sir Samuel Kelly merchandise.
+In 1950, a lifeboat was named after Kelly, and operated for 29 years under the RNLI's fleet.
+The lifeboat was a part of the Ulster Folk and Transport Museum.
+It was in a state of disrepair, and after being contacted by former and then-current lifeboat crew from Donaghadee to restore it, which they would agree to.
+It was brought back to Donaghadee Marina Car Park and is now a tourist attraction.
+In 2016, the Donaghadee Heritage Preservation Company was formed, and in 2024, funds were used to grow their expedition and continue to restore the interior of the Sir Samuel Kelly lifeboat.
+The DHPC set up a souvenir shop with Sir Samuel Kelly merchandise.